 The Renault turbos of Rene Arnoux and Alain Prost were the fastest around the course, though the tortuous layout of the track meant the normally-aspirated cars were at less of a disadvantage.
 Michele Alborto's Tyrrell qualified third, while Eddie Cheever put his Ligier fourth on the grid.

 The race did at least develop some good battles: Niki Lauda battled side-by-side with Andrea de Cesaris for four corners as they battled for seventh, while Alboreto and Prost duelled for the lead after vibrations set in for the Renault man, forcing him to slow.
-Alboreto sailed past to take his first and Tyrrell's final-ever win.
+Alboreto sailed past to take his first and Tyrrell's penultimate-ever win.